 2. Make up your own projects

 As a budding UI/UX designer, you might not have any real-world client work to tackle yet.
-This is the perfect opportunity to make up your own projects.
+This is the perfect opportunity to make up your own projects and refine your design process.
 The best part is, you can design anything you want.
 If you have a hard time coming up with ideas, get inspired by something that already exists and put your own spin on it.
 Redesign your favorite app or a website, or create a solution for a product with a not-so-great user experience.
 The possibilities are endless.

 Treat these projects as if you were dealing with a real client.
 Take the work seriously, focus on one project at a time, and make the most of it.
 Even though it might seem overwhelming to start a project from scratch with very little experience, it’ll boost your creativity and challenge you to uncover new solutions.
 Don’t stop, just keep moving.